Sustainable luxury on the Osa Peninsula, Costa Rica, at one of the most nature-immersed ecolodge experiences in the world

 If you reserve with Booking.com less money goes to the destination.
 We connect you directly to the destination so locals benefit more.

 Once in Costa Rica, to reach Lapa Rios, fly Sansa or Nature Air to Puerto Jimenez (1 hour).

-Lapa Rios staff will welcome you and take you to the office, next to the airstrip, for a cool beverage, restrooms and wifi should you require.
-To Lapa Rios it's then a —albeit bumpy! —50 minute trip in a comfortable 4×4 vehicle - the drivers will point out birds, monkeys and other wildlife along the way.
+Lapa Rios staff will welcome you and take you to the office, next to the airstrip, for a cool beverage, restrooms and wi-fi should you require.
+To Lapa Rios it's then a —albeit bumpy! —50 minute trip in a comfortable 4×4 vehicle.
+Your drivers will point out birds, monkeys and other wildlife along the way.

 - Lodging in an ocean-view bungalow sited atop a forest ridge with housekeeping service twice/day

 - 3 served meals per day plus non-alcoholic & non-mixed drinks

 - Arrival and departure day transfers: Puerto Jimenez - Lapa Rios - Puerto Jimenez